DevOps vs GitOps: 4 Benefits you must know to Master the Methodologies

 What Is DevOps?

 DevOps is more about culture.
-It is the practice where operations and development engineers come together and work on the entire service lifecycle, from design to development to production support.
+It is the practice where operations and development engineers work on the entire service lifecycle, from design to development to production support.
 While doing so, DevOps helps bring continuous integration and continuous deployment making rapid delivery possible.
 When implementing DevOps, the key is to focus on the cultural change within the organization wherein a collaborative workspace is created.

 Benefits of DevOps